-Canby Community Police Department
+Canby Community Police Department & Worthington Police Department

-The Canby Police Department is here to maintain the security of the on-campus apartments.
+The Canby/Worthington Police Department are here to maintain the security of the on-campus apartments.
 Officers are on duty 24 hours a day, 365 days a year.
 Please dial 911 if you have any concerns about your safety.
 Police officers work closely with our college community to assure your safety at all times.